 For the reasons outlined above, Defendant respectfully requests that this court dismiss the claim of negligence against Defendant Hatfield.
 Plaintiff's cause of action is explicitly preempted by Copyright Act §301, and is further preempted by the doctrines of conflict and field preemption.
 Additionally, Defendant is immune from liability for the alleged acts under CDA §230 and Plaintiff's complaint should therefore be dismissed.
-Plaintiff has also failed to serve a legible copy of the instant complaint on defendant and has likewise failed to adequate allege the existence of a duty owed by the Defendant to the Plaintiff.
-Each of these failings are independently adequate for dismissal.
+Plaintiff has likewise failed to adequately allege the existence of a special relationship giving rise to a duty owed by the Defendant to the Plaintiff.
+Each of these failings is independently adequate for dismissal.

 Finally, Defendant requests a more definite statement as to the allegations of contributory infringement against Defendant, if Plaintiff intends to pursue such an action based on the activities alleged in its complaint against Defendant Hatfield.

-May 31, 2012
+June 28, 2012